Membership Preservation Sales items Latest News Links Stock List

 The Cep motor coaches are inside Eastleigh works where the rebuild is ongoing.
-We have made great progress in 2016 so watch this space for further news!
+We have made great progress so watch this space for further news!
 The EPB Preservation Group has a dedicated website for the rebuild of 4Cep 7105 back to as near original condition as possible.
 Please consider a donation to help with this unique project.
 Further details available at

 Ride the full size trains and buy the models from us, all profits go to restoration.